New Texas law mandates Ten Commandments in public schools. Next stop, the courts.

 Why We Wrote This

-Texas now mandates the Ten Commandments be displayed in every public classroom.
+Texas now mandates that the Ten Commandments be displayed in every public classroom.
 Supporters say the biblical strictures are foundational to understanding the law.
 Opponents say the new requirement violates the Constitution, prioritizing Christianity over other religions.

 In Texas, which serves about 6 million public school students, sponsors of the Ten Commandments bill say Christianity is inextricable from the country’s founding.
 The commandments, they say, provide invaluable guidance for both the law and moral conduct.
 Groups and faith leaders who oppose the bill say it violates the constitutional separation of church and state, threatens religious liberty, and elevates a specific type of Christianity over other religions.